codemonkey1988/responsive-images/Documentation/Usage/Rendering/Index.rst

 This ViewHelper renders a source tag for usage in a picture tag.
 The arguments `cropVariantKey` and `media` can be provided to archive different image cropping for different image sizes.

+There is an option to specify the target extension for the given file.
+This may come in handy when providing webp images for the users.